WHAT IS CHRONIC PAIN?

 Our Pain Management Device Reviews

-From our research the LightStim for Pain stands out as the best all round combination device for arthritis treatment .
+From our research the LightStim for Pain stands out as the best all round combination device for both arthritis treatment and general pain management .
 It offers a range of scientifically tested therapeutic red and infrared wavelengths, It is the only device that offers two different red light wavelengths, and two infrared.
 This gives the user a wider light treatment envelope to insure a better outcome.